CristianoYL/RestaurantAndroidApp/README.md

 <img src="https://github.com/CristianoYL/RestaurantAndroidApp/blob/master/screenshot/Screenshot_20171120-183507.png" width="200"> <img src="https://github.com/CristianoYL/RestaurantAndroidApp/blob/master/screenshot/Screenshot_20171120-175735.png" width="200">

+If you have concerns on the security of your card info, [here's how our service make sure it is safe](https://github.com/CristianoYL/RestaurantAppAPI#security-of-payment)

 After filling all necessary information on your order, you can place your order now!

 <img src="https://github.com/CristianoYL/RestaurantAndroidApp/blob/master/screenshot/Screenshot_20171120-175818.png" width="200">